Overview & History

 - 19 037 schools do not have a computer centre, whilst a further 3 267 have a room designed as a computer centre but are not stocked with computers.

 There are also currently over 400 schools in the Eastern Cape that are classified as “mud-schools”, many of them consisting of mud and shacks.
 In terms of the Norms and Standards for Public School Infrastructure, the provincial departments have three years to eradicate schools made from inappropriate materials such as mud, wood, metal and asbestos.

 Education in South Africa is highly unequal.
-Decades of Apartheid policy meant that previously white schools received more funding than schools in black, coloured and Indian communities.
-Many of the inequalities created during Apartheid remain today – nineteen years into our new democracy.
+Decades of Apartheid policy meant that previously White schools received more funding than schools in Black, Coloured and Indian communities.
+Many of the inequalities created during Apartheid remain today – 19 years into our new democracy.

 3. A Brief History

 It was against the reality described above that in 2007 Parliament amended the South African Schools Act.
 This saw the introduction of section 5A into the Act.
 Section 5A provides for the Minister to make regulations prescribing minimum uniform norms and standards for public school infrastructure, and it specifies what the regulations must contain.
 The Amendment Act simultaneously inserted section 58C which imposes mechanisms to ensure that the provinces comply with the norms required under Section 5A by requiring MECs to annually report to the Minister on provincial progress.